STMicroelectronics/meta-st-stm32mp-oss/README.md

  + Software for STM32MP157C-DK2 can be used on STM32MP157F-DK2
  + Software for STM32MP157C-EV1 can be used on STM32MP157F-EV1

+## Limitation

+The features and boards supported depend on upstream status for each component used.

 ## Contributing

 If you want to contribute changes, you can send Github pull requests at